magento-hackathon/operation-frontend-steward/principles/README.md

 This precedent cannot only exist in code.
 Magento must demonstrate how/why these principles are applied through documentation, examples, and written dialog.

 This document defines what the community thinks Magento 2's frontend architecture needs to serve.
-There are no technical recommendations here, these are high-level goals (more “why” than “how”).
+There are no technical recommendations here, these are high-level goals (more “why" than “how").
 These principles ensure the technical underpinnings can adapt to diverse implementation requirements and be future-friendly.

 ---